Genetic Counseling & Testing

 - Testing can still be beneficial even if you have already been diagnosed.
 Assessing your risk through genetic testing can provide insight into other hereditary cancers, help you plan future medical decisions — including personalized treatment options — and determine if your family is at risk.

-- Do you have a family history of ovarian, breast, colon, or endometrial cancer?
-Learn about genetic testing today.
-Download this informational brochure created by T.E.A.L.®.
+- Do you have a family history of ovarian, breast, colon, endometrial, gastric, or pancreatic cancer?
+Learn about genetic testing today – download this informational brochure created by T.E.A.L.®.

 - Centers for Disease Control and Prevention: for more on risk factors, risk reduction, and screening.

-- Myriad: for more on the genetics behind hereditary ovarian cancer and assessing your risk for developing it.
+- Myriad Genetics: for more on the genetics behind hereditary ovarian cancer and assessing your risk for developing it.
+Take this hereditary cancer quiz to help you determine whether you should be further evaluated for either Hereditary Breast and Ovarian Cancer syndrome or Lynch syndrome.

 - Basser Center for BRCA: The Basser Center for BRCA at Penn Medicine’s Abramson Cancer Center is the first comprehensive center for the research, treatment, and prevention of BRCA-related cancers.
 Devoted to advancing care for people affected by BRCA gene mutations, the Basser Center’s unique model provides funding for collaborative research, education, and outreach programs around the world.